HAAZIQ-ALI/HAAZIQ-ALI/README.md

 - 🧠 Perpetual learner with an insatiable curiosity
 - 🎯 Passionate about building intuitive and efficient applications
 - 🏴‍☠️ Finding my own One Piece in the world of coding
 - ❤️ currently working on my own language karouScript
+- professional BEROJGAR
 <details>
 <summary>👀 More about me...</summary>